 As voice technologies only continue to grow and become more embedded in our society, it is critical now that we recognize and work to alleviate racial biases.
 It’s just as much our responsibility to use our tools prudently as it should be the responsibility of developers and engineers to account for their own myopic thinking when building the technology.
 One potential way to help mitigate this is to ensure that as a developer you are always using a diverse training dataset that is reflective of the entire population.
 This will help to reduce performance discrepancies and help ensure speech recognition technology is inclusive.

 If left unchecked, biased algorithms can have a disparate impact on certain groups of people without the programmer’s intention.
 Something that is currently being developed is an algorithmic bias detection and mitigation best practices to create a standardized way to help reduce racial biases across emerging technologies.
 Understanding and working to prevent racial biases in voice technologies is critical as it is reshaping the world around us and has to be fair and equal for all of its users, not just those who fit within the same demographics as those creating it.

-Join our Free EmTech Masterclass: Voice Tech Talk
+Watch Our EmTech Masterclass: Voice Tech Talk